 It was tempting to sit by the cool fireplace, browse a few books, and maybe have a cup of sweet tea, but we had a train to catch.

 There was no need for us to rush.
-Our train would not depart for another twenty minutes, and would not leave earlier just because we were apparently suddenly in a race.
+Our train would not depart for another twenty minutes.

 I think the best way – certainly the most dramatic way – to leave Rookpot is via The Drop, which helpfully also leads down to the train station.